Oyewole Folarin loves writing greeting-card messages and helping others find the words they need for life's special moments.

 Words to Avoid During a Job Interview

-If you have any positive descriptive words which someone can use in a job interview, simply suggest by leaving a comment below.
+If you have any positive descriptive words which someone can use in a job interview, simply suggest them by leaving a comment below.
 Also, don’t forget to bookmark this list because you might need them for future reference when you're invited for an interview.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.